wnchan/tp/docs/UserGuide.md

 #### Expected Output(Success):
 If the group fulfils the group requirements,
-* Message: "Group GROUP_NUMBER
+* Message: "Group GROUP_NUMBER<br>
   Group fulfils the diversity requirements of CS2103T."
   ![sample result for 'checkGroup'](images/checkGroup.png)

 If the group has no members,
-* Message: "Group GROUP_NUMBER
+* Message: "Group GROUP_NUMBER<br>

-    Group does not have any members.
+  Group does not have any members.<br>
   You can enter the `help` command for more information on group requirements."

 If the group has only 1 member,
-* Message: "Group GROUP_NUMBER
+* Message: "Group GROUP_NUMBER<br>

-    Group has only one member.
+  Group has only one member.<br>
   You can enter the `help` command for more information on group requirements."

 If the group has more than 1 member and the group does not fulfil the group requirements, here is a list of message(s) that will be displayed,